ayush-sleeping/Every-Open-Source-Programs/README.md

 <!-- ---------------------------------------------------------------------------------------------------------------------- -->
 <div id="University"></div>

-## University Colleges OS programs
+## University , Colleges and Community OS programs
 <a href="https://github.com/ayush-sleeping/Every-Open-Source-Programs"><img src="https://img.shields.io/badge/University--Colleges-Programs-blueviolet?style=flat-square" /></a>

 These Open Source programs are organised by some Colleges and Universities student clubs, and here you will get so much very basic and friendly Open Source Project .